openwdl/wdl/SPEC.md

     * `Array[Int]`: Any of the return codes specified in the array should be considered a success.
 * Default value: `0`

 The `returnCodes` attribute provides a mechanism to specify the return code, or set of return codes, that indicates a successful execution of a task.
-The engine must honor the return codes specified within the runtime block and set the tasks status appropriately.
+The engine must honor the return codes specified within the `runtime` section and set the tasks status appropriately.

 <details>
 <summary>